Salmon, Cedar, Canoe: Stewards of the Ecosystem

 Cedar: Tree of Life

-Canoe: Nisqually Tribal Stories
+Canoe: Nisqually Tribal Teachings

 During this activity, a Nisqually Tribal member explores the history of the Nisqually Delta and the significance of canoes and the annual tribal canoe journey with the students – all while sitting inside an actual Nisqually Tribal canoe!
 Canoe journeys are an important part of Nisqually culture and this station gives students the opportunity to learn all about that history.